parhamoyan/qutewindow/README.md

   - Security scanning (safety, bandit)
   - Package building and installation testing

-- **Documentation**: Automatically builds and deploys documentation to GitHub Pages
+- **Documentation**: Automatically builds and deploys documentation to Read the Docs
 - **Code Coverage**: Tracks test coverage with Codecov integration
 - **Automated Publishing**: Publishes to PyPI when new tags are created